arthurmaul/ECSpo/docs/manual.md

 ```

 ## Thats it!
 For further reading, I recommend skimming the source itself.
-Its quite modest and lovingly commented.
+Its quite modest.
 Happy development!